Updating Wedding Traditions

 9 – First Dance

 This is often avoided!
-We couldn’t leave this one out of our list of wedding traditions reinvented on the basis that many couples simply miss this out of the big day.
+When updating wedding traditions for their special day, many couples simply miss this out of the big day.
 In spite of the fact that guests seem to appreciate that it can be an embarrassing moment for the couple, so don’t object, it is a tradition in desperate need of refreshment!
 Now is less about the formal arrangements of the bride and groom dancing, joined by the parents etc..
 It is more about fun.
 Couples often go to dance class to prepare a surprise dance for guests, or have dance tutors on hand to teak the guests a specific dance that everyone can join in.
 Nobody seems to mind the shift in emphasis.
 They are too busy enjoying themselves.

 10 – Wedding List

-If you enjoyed reading about wedding traditions reinvented, check out this link for more: http://bit.ly/2k9nbHZ
+Finally, if you enjoyed our advice for updating wedding traditions, check out this link for more: WEDDING TRADITIONS